 Want to ring in Chinese New Year on an auspicious note?
 These handy feng shui tips on how to decorate your home will surely do the trick

 Whether you’re an ardent believer of feng shui or a hardened cynic, there’s no denying that we could all use a helping hand from Lady Luck this coming Chinese New Year.
-To help you ring in the festive season on an auspicious note and bring some good vibes into your home, here are five handy feng shui do’s and don’ts.
+To help you ring in the festive season on an auspicious note and bring some good vibes into your home, here are some handy feng shui dos and don’ts.

 DO add some colour

 In feng shui, the right use of colours can do wonders in bringing luck, wealth, good health, and even romance into your home.
 2018 is the year of the Earth dog, and the earth element is a very grounding one.
 Decorating your home in earthy shades of yellow, brown, beige and sand are said to bring a calm atmosphere and stability.
 It’s a huge relief for those of us who love our neutral shades.
 Deck out your living room (the heart of the home) in colours of the earth element – repaint your walls or incorporate accents of taupe throws, sandy coloured rugs, light yellow cushions or ceramic pots.

 Crystals may be having their moment but these gemstone badboys have always been the best way to bring the earth element into your home.
 Pop a handful of rose quartz crystals into a ceramic bowl on your coffee table, hang bespoke crystal wall hangings by your window or use mineral crystal coasters when serving drinks to guests.
 Do some thorough research or seek advice from feng shui experts on the placement of crystals, and types to specifically use according to the bagua, or energy map of your home.

 DO bring nature into your home